 The Mata Book: A Book for Serious Programmers and Those Who Want to Be, William Gould, Stata Press 2018

-The objective of Our Gentile Introduction to Stata’s Programming Language Mata course is to offer participants a softer, but nonetheless extensive introduction into Mata’s programming capabilities.
+The objective of our Gentle Introduction to Stata’s Programming Language Mata course is to offer participants a softer, but nonetheless extensive introduction into Mata’s programming capabilities.